Global Collaborative Networks Fund

 Proposals may come from individual faculty members or groups of faculty, but should have a Princeton faculty member as Principal Investigator.
 For more information on submitting a proposal view the call for proposals (.pdf).

-The Council for International Teaching and Research is pleased to announce Global Collaborative Network grants beginning in 2013-14 have been awarded to Maria DiBattista, Departments of English and Comparative Literature; and, Leonard Wantchekon, Department of Politics, for a three year period.
-Downloadable descriptions of network proposals awarded through the Global Networks Fund are listed below.
+The Council for International Teaching and Research is pleased to announce Global Collaborative Network grants beginning in 2014-15 have been awarded to Bryan Grenfell, Center for Health and Wellbeing, Woodrow Wilson School of Public and International Affairs; and Simon Levin, the Princeton Environment Institute, for a three year period.
+Downloadable descriptions of network proposals awarded through the Global Networks Fund are listed below:

 - Coupling Hydrological Forecasts and Food Security in Sub-Saharan Africa and China (.pdf), Kelly Caylor, Justin Sheffield, and Eric Wood